If you don’t find the answer you are looking for here, don’t hesitate to ask a question yourself. You can call the CCBC at 608-263-3720, or email us.

 If you are a small or independent publisher in the United States or Canada, we would love to receive your new (current publishing year) book(s) for children and/or teens if you aren’t already sending them.
 If you are an author or illustrator, we encourage you to check first with your publisher to see if they are already sending to us.
 (Most large trade book publishers in the U.S. send us review copies of their new books, as do some smaller publishers).
 Please contact CCBC librarian Merri Lindgren for more information on sending review copies.

-New books are added to our Current Collection of newly published books (assuming we are able to catalog the book, which is sometimes not possible with self-published and some independently published works).
-All books we receive are logged and documented for our annual diversity in publishing data.
+Most new books are added to our Current Collection of newly published books.
+If we are unable to find a cataloging record for copy cataloging–sometimes the case with small press books; often the case with self-published books–we can’t add the book to our collection .
+However, all books we receive are logged and documented for our annual diversity in publishing data.

-Can you consider my book for one of your bibliographies?
+Can you consider my book for one of your online bibliographies?

 CCBC thematic and genre booklists are comprised of books we have first recommended in an edition of CCBC Choices, our annual best-of-the-year list.
 (See earlier question about choosing books for inclusion in Choices.)
 We don’t typically consider books exclusively for inclusion on a CCBC bibliography.